GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 @fig:active_ssl:results:blending_comparison discloses a selection of 2D heatmaps produced by the two proposed methods.
 Naturally, when significantly precise #doa spectra are extracted at each step, even the naive averaging method suffices for accurately estimating the 2D heatmap.
 However, when more imperfect and challenging #doa maps are considered, the neural network shows a greater capacity to ignore the noise and provide a sharp likelihood estimation.
-Also, as #psi-dnn has been trained with localized 2D Gaussian blobs as targets, it has learned to filter the unnecessary parts of the original cones properly.
+Also, as #psi-dnn has been trained with localized 2D Gaussian blobs as targets, it has learned to properly filter the unnecessary parts of the original cones.
 Its output successfully concentrates on the actual position of the sources.
 The network facilitates clustering by precisely separating and isolating the different local peaks in the map.
 This decreases the sensitivity to the hyperparameters of DBSCAN.